Analyzing NeoGames (NASDAQ:NGMS) and Allied Esports Entertainment (NASDAQ:AESE)

 |2.00

-NeoGames currently has a consensus target price of $40.25, indicating a potential downside of 16.58%.
-Given NeoGames’ stronger consensus rating and higher possible upside, research analysts plainly believe NeoGames is more favorable than Allied Esports Entertainment.
+NeoGames presently has a consensus price target of $40.25, indicating a potential downside of 24.21%.
+Given NeoGames’ stronger consensus rating and higher possible upside, equities research analysts clearly believe NeoGames is more favorable than Allied Esports Entertainment.

 Summary